 Meet Evan Thompson

 Hi there – I’m Evan!
-I’ve been living in New York for a little over a year now, but I’m still a Virginia boy at heart.
-I started teaching myself how to code about two years ago, and ultimately completed Thinkful’s bootcamp course in Full-Stack Development.
+I’ve been living in New York for a long while now, but I’m still a Virginia boy at heart.
+I started teaching myself how to code about a year before being hired at Simpatico, and ultimately completed Thinkful’s bootcamp course in Full-Stack Development.
 When I’m not at work, I can be found cooking, bouldering, and playing a bevy of trading card games.

 What’s your typical day at Simpatico like?
 What are some of your duties?

 What made you want to work at Studio Simpatico?
-What do you think made Tamara and Sinan want to hire you?
+What do you think made Tamara want to hire you?

 As a Front End Developer, a big part of your job is working with designers to insure that the finished product matches the designs.
 It can be a real problem if either the designer or the developer doesn’t “get it”.

-For me, it’s a dream getting to work with designers like Sinan and Bruce who keep development in mind from the minute they start work on a new site.
+For me, it’s a dream getting to work with the Simpatico designers who keep development in mind from the minute they start work on a new site.
 They know when to ask us what features are possible, and they clearly communicate their intentions for responsive design across screen sizes and interactive states.
 They’re also both wizards with Sketch, which is by FAR my favorite design editor!

 In the other direction, I think I was an appealing addition to the Simpatico team because of my attention to detail.
 When I receive designs, I always work with the designers to make sure I’m honoring their vision.
 I’m not afraid to ask for clarification on complex features, and I love digging into the specs of the design to make my code as pixel-perfect as possible.